What Is A Digital Nomad

 Digital Nomad Visas and Legalities

-Many countries offer tourist visas that allow you to stay for a certain amount of time, but if you plan on working remotely while there, you may need to apply for a different type of visa.
+Many countries offer tourist visas that allow you to stay for a specified period, but if you plan to work remotely while there, you may need to apply for a different type of visa.
 Researching the specific visa requirements for each country before embarking on your travels is crucial.

 Some countries require proof of income or health insurance coverage, while others may have strict regulations on work permits.
 It’s also important to note that overstaying your visa can result in fines or even deportation.